What is PPC? The All-Encompassing PPC Guide

 - What is PPC?

-- What is a PPC ad auction?
+- Why is PPC important?

 - How does PPC work?